 Pimento cheese is truly a versatile Southern dish.
 You can serve it spread on small pieces of bread as a canapé for hors d’oeuvres, as a spread for crackers, or a dip for veggies.

-You can eat pimento cheese between two slices of white bread for the classic pimento cheese sandwich, you can take that sandwich and grill it for a luscious grilled cheese sandwich, and you can also top burgers with pimento cheese.
+You can eat pimento cheese between two slices of white bread for the classic pimento cheese sandwich, you can take that sandwich and grill it for a luscious grilled cheese sandwich (which would be awesome with a bowl of tomato soup), and you can even use it as a burger topping!

 Shoot!
 I imagine you could stuff jalapeños with pimento cheese and then bake them for a twist on the classic stuffed jalapeños.